top of page

 • Broccoli: Packed with fiber, vitamins, and minerals.

-• Kale: Full of vitamins A, C, and K.
+• Kale: Rich in vitamins A, C, and K.

-• Berries: Rich in antioxidants that help in muscle recovery.
+• Berries: Loaded with antioxidants that help in muscle recovery.

-• Apples: A good source of fiber and vitamins.
+• Apples: A great source of fiber and vitamins.

 Healthy Bulking Foods: 1-Day Meal Plan